 - It signals to all employees that your organization is serious about DEI and fostering an equitable workplace

-- It makes your cumulative DEI efforts more effective because now you’ll have more diverse perspectives in leadership positions and more confidence from all minority groups that you care about them
+- It makes your cumulative DEI efforts more effective because now you’ll have more diverse perspectives in leadership positions and more confidence from all underrepresented groups that you care about them

 Start this effort by creating a genuinely unbiased recruitment process.
-Then, ensure that you have professional development support in place for women and minority employees who deserve to be promoted.
+Then, ensure that you have professional development support in place for women and underrepresented employees who deserve to be promoted.

-Finally, continuously appreciate and nurture the women and minority leaders who you do promote.
+Finally, continuously appreciate and nurture the women and underrepresented leaders who you do promote.
 They’re (unfortunately) so rare that it’s very likely that other companies will want to recruit them.

 Progress on DEI initiatives has historically been painfully slow within organizations.
 But now that we’re finally in a time when equality in the workplace is a core business priority, there’s much more to lose if you don’t meaningfully support diversity, equity, inclusion, and belonging.